dec-heim/Constraints-Analysis/README.md

 There are also aims to integrate this into the official release of nempy, once test have been validated etc.

 **Current Examples**
-- "example_a"..............
-Investigates single dispatch interval constraint demonstrating constraints analysis functionality.
+- "example_a":              Investigates single dispatch interval constraint demonstrating constraints analysis functionality.
-- "example_a_timeseries"...
-Follows the above example but across multiple dispatch intervals.
+- "example_a_timeseries":   Follows the above example but across multiple dispatch intervals.